 Emily Fyfe is the director of the LEAD Lab at Indiana University.
 She is an Assistant Professor in the Department of Psychological and Brain Sciences.
 Her research is in cognitive development with a focus on the development of mathematics knowledge and problem solving.
 Her primary goal is to understand how children think and learn about math, both independently and with instructional guidance.
 For more information check out her CV or contact her directly at firstname.lastname@example.org.

 Nicholas Vest is the LEAD Lab manager.
 He graduated from Indiana University in 2016 with a B.S. in Psychology and certificate in Neuroscience.
 He completed an undergraduate honors thesis under the topic of communicative development studying infants at risk for autism.
-He has a particular interest in the elements that contribute toward social development and proficiency.
+He has a particular interest in embodied cognition and how it impacts learning and language development in children.
 For more information check out Nicholas's CV.

-Mara Flynn is a sophomore and is developing an individualized major for Language Cognition.
+Mara Flynn is a junior and is developing an individualized major for Language Cognition.
 Her research interests are in neurolinguistics, language acquisition, second-language acquisition, and animal communication and cognition.

-Alicia Macchione is a junior majoring in Psychology and Gender Studies with a minor in Human Development.
+Alicia Macchione is a senior majoring in Psychology and Gender Studies with a minor in Human Development.
 Her interest in research is a mix of gender/human development/social issues.